DanielGuzmanOlivares/ContextualForests/README.md

 <figure>
 <center><img src="./imgs/metrics.png" alt="drawing" width="500"/></center>
-<figcaption>Frequency count vs uniformly distributed words</figcaption>
 </figure>

 After that I tried to define link relevance as the average relevance of the words composing the link's title.
 This prooved to be innefective as a relevance metric because using a non-weighted average can be pretty sensitive to outliers resulting in a bias towards links that have the most relevant word as part of the title.
 To solve this issue I studied the distribution of the relevance score which I realised could be approximated by Zipf's distribution.

 <figure>
 <center><img src="./imgs/zipf.png" alt="drawing" width="500"/></center>
-<figcaption>Fitting a Zipf distribution to the relevance of the words in Steve Jobs Wikipedia page</figcaption>
 </figure>

 Instead of computing link relevance as a simple average, I defined it as the inverse image of an average over rank positions capturing the decreasing factor on the scoring values to correct the bias.

 <figure>
 <center><img src="./imgs/link_relevance.png" alt="drawing" width="500"/></center>
-<figcaption>Example of link relevance ("Apple Store" in Steve Jobs Wikipedia page) </figcaption>
 </figure>
 At this point, using the Trees we have all the necessary tools to disambiguate context with this non-supervised technique